bcmichael/RNMR-Docs/docs/command/full_command.md

 `NWAIT` sets the number of shots to wait before `WAIT` is satisfied.
 If nwait is omitted RNMR will prompt for it with the current value as a default.
 If nwait is set to 0 `WAIT` will wait for na shots as set and displayed by the `NA` command.
+## NXTDO
+Cycle macro `DO` loop

+Category: Macro

+Format: `NXTDO`

+Prerequisites: Macro only (MAC)

+Description:
+`NXTDO` skips to the beginning of the next iteration of a macro `DO` loop without executing the rest of the commands in the loop. `NXTDO` must fall between an instance of `DO` and its matching `ENDDO`.

 # O
 ---